 Mr. Barrese is the recipient of numerous composition awards including a N.E.C.
 Contemporary Ensemble Composition Competition Award for his Madrigale a 3 voci femminili, and two B.M.I.
 Student Composers Awards.
 As a musicologist, Mr. Barrese rediscovered, prepared, and edited the critical edition of Franco Faccio’s opera Amleto, in conjunction with Casa Ricordi.

 He made his operatic conducting debut in Milan with La bohème and recorded Roberto Andreoni’s quattro luci sul lago with ”I Solisti della Scala” (a chamber group made up of the first chair musicians of the La Scala Philharmonic) for broadcast on Italian National Radio (RAI 3).

-As Artistic Director of Opera southwest he has performed Rossini’s Otello with the American staged premiere of the finale lieto, and in 2014 he lead the new World Premiere of Amleto, not heard anywhere since 1871.
-The 2015-16 season will include a “Return of Rossini” festival at OSW, as well as a production of Norma at Florida Grand Opera.
+As Artistic Director of Opera Southwest he has performed Rossini’s Otello with the American staged premiere of the finale lieto, and in 2014 he lead the new World Premiere of Amleto, not heard anywhere since 1871.
+In the 2015-16 season Mr. Barrese led a “Return of Rossini” festival at OSW, as well as a production of Norma at Florida Grand Opera.

 As Music Director of Opera Delaware he conducted the west coast premiere of Amleto in 2016, and the company premiere of Rossini’s Semiramide in 2017.

 Upcoming engagements include The Merry Widow with Opera Saratoga (2018), and Lohengrin with Opera Southwest.